Bangkok for Digital Nomads

 While I've primarily used Meetup for social events in Bangkok, it's become a lot less user-friendly lately, so searching for events on Facebook can also yield some good results.

 I'm really good at showing up to places and getting drunk.
 I'm really bad at remembering to take any photos, so I don't have many.
-This was at the 'Language Exchange and Activies and Social in Bangkok' Meetup that's no longer on Meetup, but still takes place in The Hangover every Saturday.
+This was at the 'Language Exchange and Activities and Social in Bangkok' Meetup that's no longer on Meetup, but still holds events via their WhatsApp group occasionally.

 Where to run in Bangkok